A Simple and Adaptive Dispersion Regression Model for Count Data: Application to Real Datasets

-To demonstrate the ability of the DW regression model to handle over- and under-dispersion automatically, in this section DW regression is applied to different data sets that show various types of dispersions relative to Poisson.
-The first subsection includes an under-dispersed dataset, while the second includes an over-dispersed case.
+To demonstrate the ability of the DW regression model to handle overdispersion and underdispersion automatically, in this section, DW regression has been applied to different datasets that show various types of dispersions relative to Poisson regression.
+The first subsection uses an underdispersed dataset, while the second uses an overdispersed case.
 The third subsection focuses on a zero-inflated dataset.
 Finally, an illustrative example for the mixed level of dispersion is provided.
-Various popular count data regression models, namely Poisson regression (R function {\em glm}), NB regression (R function {\em glm.nb}), COM-Poisson regression (R package {\em COMPoissonReg} \citep{COMPoissonReg}), zero-inflated and hurdle models ({\em pscl} R package \citep{zeileis08}), are applied and compared with DW regression by means of classical AIC and BIC criteria \citep{dayton2003model}.
+Various popular count data regression models, namely, Poisson regression (R function {\em glm}), NB regression (R function {\em glm.nb}), COM--Poisson regression (R package {\em COMPoissonReg} \citep{COMPoissonReg}), GP regression (R package {\em VGAM} \citep{yee2010vgam}), and zero-inflated and hurdle models ({\em pscl} R package \citep{zeileis08}), have been applied and compared with DW regression by means of classical {AIC and BIC} criteria \citep{dayton2003model}.